madfam-io/plinto/docs/internal/reports/packages-audit-report.md

 ## 🔚 Conclusion

-The Plinto packages ecosystem is **well-architected overall** with excellent documentation and comprehensive SDK coverage.
+The Janua packages ecosystem is **well-architected overall** with excellent documentation and comprehensive SDK coverage.
 The main issues are **organizational cleanup** needed for deprecated/empty packages and **completing documentation** for framework-specific SDKs.

 **Priority Actions:**
 1. ✅ Remove deprecated `react-sdk` package